inyssshhh/100-days-of-code-log/progress.md

 Progress on 2025-11-09T12:00:00: practiced C programming and solved problems.
 Progress on 2025-11-08T12:00:00: practiced C programming and solved problems.
 Progress on 2025-11-07T12:00:00: practiced C programming and solved problems.
+Progress on 2025-11-06T12:00:00: practiced C programming and solved problems.